svm-zhang/mhcflow/README.md

 ## License

-`polysolvermod` respects all LICENSE requirement imposed by the original `Polysolver` software and the Broad Institute.
-It is a modification under Polysolver's "BSD-style Licnese" with the sole purpose of providing a software for better integration with modern bioinformatics pipeline and downstream analysis program, such as LOHHLA.
-It is free to use and to be modified for all non-commercial parties.
-All commercial use of the tool or any modification or derivative of the tool, including transfer, sale or licence to a commercial third party or use on behalf of a commercial third party (including but not limited to use as part of a service supplied to any third party for financial reward) requires a licence.
+- `polysolver-mod` respects all LICENSE requirement imposed by the original `Polysolver` software and the Broad Institute.

-`polysolvermod` provides resouces specific for typing HLA class II alleles (files under `resource` folder in this repo).
-This resource is licensed under GPLV 3.0.
+- I am inquiring licensing with the original authors of `Polysolver`, and will update it at a later point.
+Meanwhile, `polysolver-mod` is free to use and to be modified for all non-commercial parties.

 ## Disclaimer

 - I, by no means, intend to overtake the origianl idea and implementation of `Polysolver` algorithm.
 - This repo does not distribute `Polysolver` software, as well as all its dependencies such as `Novoalign` under commercial licenses.
-- `polysolvermod` re-engineered only the HLA typing algorithm.
+- `polysolver-mod` re-engineered only the HLA typing algorithm.
 All other tools in the `Polysolver` suite was not modified and included in this repo.
-- `polysolvermod` does not necessarily produce identical result as `Polysolver` on typing HLA class I alleles.
+- `polysolver-mod` does not necessarily produce identical result as `Polysolver` on typing HLA class I alleles.
-- Please interpret result at your own discretion when using `polysolvermod`. [`hla_benchmark`](https://github.com/svm-zhang/hla_benchmark) repo provides fundamental assessment of `polysolvermod` using 1000 genome data on HLA-A, HLA-B, HLA-C, HLA-DQB1, and HLA-DRB1.
+- Please interpret result at your own discretion when using `polysolver-mod`. [`hla_benchmark`](https://github.com/svm-zhang/hla_benchmark) repo provides fundamental assessment of `polysolver-mod` using 1000 genome data on HLA-A, HLA-B, HLA-C, HLA-DQB1, and HLA-DRB1.

 ## Citation

 Please cite the original [Polysolver](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4747795/) paper.

-If you use `polysolvermod`, please cite this github repo as well.
+If you use `polysolver-mod`, please cite this github repo as well.